 In the light of morning, it became apparent how bad Tracey’s wound was and it was obvious a lot of walking was not practical today.
 So it was decided that her and Scary would split from the Belvoirs today and we would do our own things.
 A cab dropped us all off back at the National Mall where we arranged to meet up again later that day.
 Tracey and Chris decided to do an open-top bus and water tour, whilst Mrs. Belvoir and I decided to start with the nearby Smithsonian Institute tour.
 This place is split up into several sections along the length of the Mall and is so extensive you could spend all week exploring.
 We decided to do the National Museum of American History.

-This alone is a massive place, and I’m sure we only saw a fraction of it, but to be honest after an hour we’d seen enough.
-So back out into the sun and along the Mall away from the Capitol Building and past the Lincoln Memorial (which, unfortunately was closed due to refurb) toward the World War II Memorial where we stopped for a few minutes to pay respects and take on some water.
+This alone is a massive place, and I’m sure we only saw a fraction of it, but to be honest, after an hour we’d seen enough.
+So back out into the sun and along the Mall away from the Capitol Building and past the Washington Monument (which, unfortunately, was closed due to refurb) toward the World War II Memorial, where we stopped for a few minutes to pay respects and take on some water.
 It was baking hot here today, about 38 °C, and there was absolutely no shelter around.
-We walked the length of the reflecting pool and eventually reached the Lincoln Statue.
+We walked the length of the reflecting pool and eventually reached the Lincoln Memorial.
 By the time I had climbed the steps, I was that hot I thought I was going to pass out!
 Still, we got our obligatory selfie.

 After a bit of a sit down in the shade we recommenced our walk, jinking right behind Lincoln’s statue and continuing adjacent to the Potomac River, and through the Georgetown Waterfront Park.
 There was some lovely green space here and I bet the real estate prices were at a premium.
 Our intended destination was actually the steps that featured in the 1973 film, The Exorcist.
 After much searching and asking three locals (the first two didn’t know!), we found the steps at the intersection of M Street NW, Canal Rd NW, and Whitehurst Freeway NW and boy, are they steep!
 When we got there, a lady was jogging up and down the flight for fun.
 Every time she completed a cycle, she put a pebble on a window sill at the bottom.
 We counted 21 stones and she was still going strong!
 Just watching her was making me feel thirsty, so I decided I needed beer!